 |The Bond Bread factory.
 Photo by the author.|

 Of all the historic Shaw bakery buildings that remain standing, the Bond Bread Building is the most distinctive.
 At a time when many new factory buildings were nondescript, the General Baking Company clearly sought a distinguished look for its Georgia Avenue plant.
 The brick-and-concrete building's stepped, three-level façade is in keeping with art deco design practices, which favored ziggurat-like shapes.
 Its sleek vertical piers with their pointed stone caps at the roof-line signal a touch of the soaring optimism of the art deco age, though the building is not actually very tall.
 The clean, white-glazed finish accentuates the message that Bond Bread is pure and healthful.
-The structure's design adheres to the "stripped classical" or "traditionalized Moderne" style typical of federal Washington—the verve of art deco checked by the constraints of neoclassicism.
+The structure's design evokes the "stripped classical" or "traditionalized Moderne" style typical of later federal Washington buildings—the verve of art deco checked by the constraints of neoclassicism.
 The main entrance, for example, is purely neoclassical and could work as well on a bank as a bread factory.
 The overall message, though restrained, is of pride and permanence.

 By moving to this location, General Baking was squaring off directly with its biggest rival, the Continental Baking Company, which had taken over the Corby bakery in 1925.
 Continental replaced Corby's Mother's Bread with its new Wonder Bread product, which was rapidly gaining in popularity.
 In October 1925, the company, still using the Corby's name, advertised "a delicious new Cake Dedicated to the women of the nation's Capital!
 In homage to them named Hostess Cake!"
 It's not clear where the Hostess name actually originated, but it soon became the brand for all of Continental Baking's cake products.
 The company further expanded by buying Dorsch's White Cross Bakery in 1936, giving it a combined capacity at its two locations of 200,000 loaves of bread each day.
 It seems likely that by the 1940s, the company made Wonder Bread primarily at the former Corby's bakery and Hostess Cake products at the White Cross site.